TL122022/shiningstar/_pages/quotes.md

 title: "Quotes"
 ---
 <br>
-<b>Inspirational Quotes</b>
+<b>Inspirational Quotes</b> <br>
 1. There are many doors in life, some are easy to open, some are difficult.
 When a door appears in front of you, you have the choice to find the key to open it, or leave it.
 However, there is no key to happiness.
-The door is always open. 😊 <br>
+The door is always open. 😊 <br> <br>

-<b>Forgiveness Quotes</b>
+<b>Forgiveness Quotes</b> <br>
 1. Forgive others not because they deserve forgiveness, but because you deserve peace - Mel Robbins. <br>

 <b>Identity Quotes</b>